State & Local Governments / Municipal Equity

 The Commission recommends that municipalities alternate signing Host Community Agreements with Economic Empowerment applicants and non-Economic-Empowerment applicants.
 In deciding which companies with which to negotiate a Host Community Agreement, the Commission recommends instituting an objective, transparent selection process intentionally focused on repairing past inequities, beginning with prioritizing review for state-designated Economic Empowerment applicants.
 The Commission further recommends that municipalities consider preferences for state-designated Social Equity Program participants, or applications from companies owned by marginalized groups.
 As part of the selection process, consider evaluating the company’s diversity plan and plan to positive impact communities disproportionately harmed, either in the municipality or generally.

-Explore more topics and questions about municipal equity below.
+Explore more topics and questions about municipal equity and access related resources below.

 Are caps on licenses necessary?